nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 4. The list of groups are stored in a `Profile` object, hence `Manager#getProfile` is called before a group within the list of groups can be retrieved.
-5. The `GroupViewCommand` object runs the `Profile#getGroup` method to retrieve the group represented by the groupId provided.
+5. The `GroupViewCommand` object runs the `Profile#getGroup` method to retrieve the group represented by the group unique identifier provided.
-   1. If the group with requested groupId does not exist, an error message is printed out with `TextUI#printlnMessage`.
+   1. If the group with requested group unique identifier does not exist, an error message is printed out with `TextUI#printlnMessage`.
    2. Else, the string representing the details of the requested group is retrieved using the `Group#toString` method.
 The string is then printed out with `TextUI#printlnMessageWithDivider`.